nathanworden/StockScoreboard/notes/Update Log.md

 #### 5/10/20

-On the 'Add a Position' page, if you entered a fractional share (aka, typed in 20.5 or some other decimal number into the shares input field) you would get an error that said 'invalid input syntax for type integer: "20.5".
+- Bug Fix: On the 'Add a Position' page, if you entered a fractional share (aka, typed in 20.5 or some other decimal number into the shares input field) you would get an error that said 'invalid input syntax for type integer: "20.5".
 It listed the file as `database_persistence.rb`.

   What I think was happening:

   The schema for the stocks table looks like this:

 ```sql
 CREATE TABLE stocks (